gitgranthub/matplotlib-challenge/Pymaceuticals/README.md

 * **This study measured the effectiveness of various drugs on 249 mice identified with SCC tumor growth.**

 * **We removed one mouse from the group (g989), because of duplicate timepoints in the study.
-248 mice were analyzed for this study.**
+The following analysis was performed on 248 mice.**

 * **We ultimately analyzed tumor volume using only the four drug treatments Capomulin, Ramicane, Infubinol, and Ceftamin.**